-Although Fulfillment by Amazon is an amazing service that provides sellers with a unique opportunity to grow their businesses, it is far from perfect.
-Lost inventory is something we hear about regularly at Amazon Sellers Lawyer.
-Lost inventory is lost money.
-Lost inventory is frustrating for sellers because so much is out of their control.
+Although Fulfillment by Amazon is an amazing service providing sellers with an opportunity to grow their businesses, it’s far from perfect.
+Lost inventory is something we hear about regularly.
+Lost inventory is lost money, and that’s frustrating for sellers because so much is out of their control.

 When working with Amazon to recoup or seek reimbursement of your lost inventory, there is no estimate for how long it will take.
 Just like with appeals, Amazon may give generic responses or not respond at all to a seller’s attempts to locate their inventory.
 When inventory is lost, sellers are left with no product to sell.
 Thus, debts may go unpaid due to lack of sales.
 When Amazon refuses to cooperate, Amazon sellers have no time frame as to when they can get back to selling.

 The agreement Amazon sellers enter into is unfair.
 Amazon’s Terms of Service essentially states that Amazon can suspend your account at any time, for any reason.
 They are not required to explain why they suspend sellers.

 As a lawyer with over 20 years of experience, it seems that every time Amazon hires a new lawyer, they have that new lawyer edit the Terms of Service to see how else it can unfairly suspend sellers.
 Over time, all of these edits have become so one-sided that the entire contract may fail when it is challenged.